speedata/css/README.md

 production-quality software on it, thought as I write this it's not too heavy a workout yet.

+Semantic versioning is being used, so this may also be imported via `gopkg.in/thejerf/css.v1/scanner`.

 Accepting PRs if you have them.

 Starting with the commit after dad94e3e4d, I will be signing this repo